chripell/yaaca/README.md

 ## Installing from HEAD

-There are prepackaged archives available in the pkg directory.
+There are prepackaged archives available in the packages directory.

 The easiest way to get latest version is to clone from github repository and compile the C part and launch it: